SepehrTabatabai/Flutter-SignalApplication/README.md

 This project is a starting point for a Flutter application.

-To run the Flutter Signal<<VIP>> Application on your local machine, follow these steps:
+To run the Flutter Signal -VIP- Application on your local machine, follow these steps:

 1. Make sure you have Flutter and Dart installed.
 If not, you can download and install them from [here](https://flutter.dev/docs/get-started/install).
 2. Also Take Care About Gradel Version And dependencies Use The Same Version!